-This foundational biology course is a study of the human organism from the perspective of modem biology.
-Covered are basic chemistry of life, cells, tissues, organ systems, and ecology.
+Students in this foundational biology course will study the human organism from the perspective of modern biology.
+Covered are the basic chemistry of life, cells, tissues, and organ systems.
 Discussion, writing, and laboratory work are integral parts of this course.